Top 5 Best Kyoto Hot Springs & Public Baths for a Perfect Day Trip

 5th Place: Gokoyu

-Gokoyu is a long-established public bath located near Gojo-Omiya in central Kyoto.
-The interior is spacious, and the facility is known for offering an impressive variety of bathing options despite being a traditional sento (not a natural hot spring).
+Gokoyu is a long-established public bath located near Gojo–Omiya in central Kyoto.
+The bathing area is spacious, and although it is not a natural hot spring, it is a historic sento offering an impressive variety of baths.

-On the first floor, you will find multiple baths such as jet baths, electric baths, herbal baths, and a milky bath filled with fine microbubbles that make the water appear white.
-On the second floor, there are high-temperature steam saunas, far-infrared dry saunas, and a cold bath—features that make Gokoyu especially popular among sauna enthusiasts and visitors seeking a more diverse bathing experience.
+The baths are spread across the first and second floors.
+On the first floor, you can enjoy jet baths, electric baths, herbal baths, and a milky bath filled with fine microbubbles that make the water appear white.
+On the second floor, there are high-temperature steam saunas, far-infrared dry saunas, and a cold bath, making it especially popular among sauna enthusiasts and those seeking a more diverse bathing experience.

 コメント